areebasad/Simulator-for-Utility-Aware-Energy-Management-in-Battery-Free-Devices/README.md

 # Simulator for Utility-Aware Energy Management in Battery-Free Devices

 This repository contains the codebase for the paper **"UtiliGEM: Energy Management Guided by Learned Application Utility"**.
-The project aims to provide a simulation environment for energy management guided by application utility learning.
+The repository code provides a simulation environment for energy management guided by application utility learning.

 ## Repository Structure

 The repository is organized into two main parts:

-### 1. **em_sim**
+### 1. **Simulator: em_sim**

 This directory contains the core simulator code and device artifacts for conducting various experiments.